nasw1h/CS1-C/README.md

 # C Program

-## 1. C program to find the sum of a given number and its reverse.
+## 1. C program to find the sum of a given number and its reverse

 ### Algorithm:
 ```yml